peteclarkez/homeassistant-kdbtick/README.md

 - Run `docker ps` to get the running containers.
 - find the `homeassistant` container and connect to it via `docker exec -it <conainterid> /bin/bash`
+  - `docker exec -it $(docker ps | grep raspberrypi3-homeassistant | awk '{print $1}') /bin/bash`
-- once in the container install gcc via `apk install build-base`
+- once in the container install gcc via `apk add build-base`
 - You can then manually install qpython `pip install qpython`
+  - `apk add build-base && pip install qpython`
 - Once this is done reboot *the host* via the supervisor tab.
+  - THere was an issue where kdb wasn't ready when the system came back and homeassistant would need restarted after.

 > TODO find out how to either disable the need for this in the qpython build or else find out how to install `gcc`.
 > This might require a custom build of qpython to be deployed or linked via github.